survivejs/webpack-book/manuscript/building/01_source_maps.md

 ### Enabling Source Maps on Browsers

-To use source maps on browsers, you may need to enable source maps explicitly.
+To use source maps on browsers, you have to enable source maps explicitly.
 I've listed reference per browser below:

 * [Chrome](https://developer.chrome.com/devtools/docs/javascript-debugging)
 * [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map)